-- (a) Successor to and Continuation of Prior Plans.
-The Plan is intended as the successor to and continuation of the Retrophin, Inc. 2015 Equity Incentive Plan (the "2015 Plan") and the Retrophin, Inc. 2014 Incentive Compensation Plan (the "2014 Plan", and together with the 2015 Plan, the "Prior Plans").
+(a) Successor to and Continuation of Prior Plans.
+The Plan is intended as the successor to and continuation of the Travere Therapeutics, Inc. 2015 Equity Incentive Plan (the "2015 Plan") and the Travere Therapeutics, Inc. 2014 Incentive Compensation Plan (the "2014 Plan", and together with the 2015 Plan, the "Prior Plans").
 Following the Effective Date, no additional stock awards may be granted under the Prior Plans.
 Any unallocated shares remaining available for grant under the Prior Plans as of 12:01 a.m., Pacific Time on the Effective Date (the "Prior Plans' Available Reserve") will cease to be available under such Prior Plans at such time and will be added to the Share Reserve (as further described in Section 3(a) below) and be then immediately available for grant and issuance pursuant to Stock Awards granted under the Plan.
-In addition, from and after 12:01 a.m., Pacific Time on the Effective Date, all outstanding stock awards granted under the Prior Plans will remain subject to the terms of such Prior Plans, as applicable; provided, however, that any shares subject to outstanding stock awards granted under the Prior Plans that (i) expire or terminate for any reason prior to exercise or settlement, or (ii) are forfeited, cancelled or otherwise returned to the Company because of the failure to meet a contingency or condition required for the vesting of such shares-(collectively, the "Prior Plans' Returning Shares") will immediately be added to the Share Reserve (as further described in Section 3(a) below) as and when such shares become Prior Plans' Returning Shares and become available for issuance pursuant to Awards granted hereunder.
-All Stock Awards granted on or after 12:01 a.m., Pacific Time on the Effective Date will be subject to the terms of this Plan. - (b) Eligible Award Recipients.
-Employees, Directors and Consultants are eligible to receive Stock Awards under the Plan. - (c) Available Stock Awards.
-The Plan provides for the grant of the following types of Stock Awards: (i) Incentive Stock Options, (ii) Nonstatutory Stock Options, (iii) Stock Appreciation Rights, (iv) Restricted Stock Awards, (v) Restricted Stock Unit Awards, (vi) Performance Stock Awards, and (vii) Other Stock Awards. - (d) Purpose.
+In addition, from and after 12:01 a.m., Pacific Time on the Effective Date, all outstanding stock awards granted under the Prior Plans will remain subject to the terms of such Prior Plans, as applicable; provided, however, that any shares subject to outstanding stock awards granted under the Prior Plans that (i) expire or terminate for any reason prior to exercise or settlement, or (ii) are forfeited, cancelled or otherwise returned to the Company because of the failure to meet a contingency or condition required for the vesting of such shares become Prior Plans' Returning Shares and become available for issuance pursuant to Awards granted hereunder.
+All Stock Awards granted on or after 12:01 a.m., Pacific Time on the Effective Date will be subject to the terms of this Plan.

+(b) Eligible Award Recipients.
+Employees, Directors and Consultants are eligible to receive Stock Awards under the Plan.

+(c) Available Stock Awards.
+The Plan provides for the grant of the following types of Stock Awards: (i) Incentive Stock Options, (ii) Nonstatutory Stock Options, (iii) Stock Appreciation Rights, (iv) Restricted Stock Awards, (v) Restricted Stock Unit Awards, (vi) Performance Stock Awards, and (vii) Other Stock Awards.

+(d) Purpose.
 The Plan, through the granting of Stock Awards, is intended to help the Company and any Affiliate secure and retain the services of eligible award recipients, provide incentives for such persons to exert maximum efforts for the success of the Company and any Affiliate and provide a means by which the eligible recipients may benefit from increases in value of the Common Stock.

-Administration.
+2. Administration.